WebDevCaptain/agno-ai-agents/README.md

-# Finance Agent using agno and Ollama (Deepseek R1 - 8B model)
+# Finance Agent using agno and Ollama

+A simple agent using Deepseek R1 (8B) model via Ollama (hosted locally)

 ## Requirements